MichaelCurrin/docsify-js-tutorial/docs/README.md

 - `docBase`
     - Required.
-    - It should be a full URL to the **document folder** of your Github project.
+    - It should be a full URL to the **document folder** of your GitHub project.
     - Here is the general form - use your own repo details and typically `BRANCH` is `master` and `DIRECTORY` is `docs`.
         ```
         https://github.com/USERNAME/REPONAME/blob/BRANCH/DIRECTORY/'